How to Add an Underlining

 • When laying out the underlining fabric, shorten the length, (I use 1”), so it falls short of the fashion fabric.
 If you are using a fabric that has a clean selvage, save a step and consider laying out the underlining fabric crosswise for a clean, finished edge.
 You will not need to hem or use an overcast stitch or serge to reinforce the raw edge.

-• Baste around the entire garment, for stability.
-If adding a dart, baste around the center of the dart to avoid shifting of the fabric.
+Baste around the entire garment for stability.
+If adding a dart, baste around the dart's center to avoid shifting the fabric.

 Using the sheer polka dot cotton elevates the Ann Normandy Design Slip Dress into a fresh summer dress you can wear on a hot summer day.